 On your mobile device with the ActiveCaptain app, you can download, purchase, and update maps and charts.
-You can use the app to easily and quickly transfer user data, such as waypoints and routes, connect to the Garmin Quickdraw Contours Community, and update device software.
-You can also plan your trip, and view and control the GPSMAP device from the app.
+You can use the app to easily and quickly transfer user data, such as waypoints and routes, connect to the Garmin Quickdraw Contours Community, update device software, and plan your trip.
+You can also control the GPSMAP device from the app using the Garmin Helm[®] feature.